winitzki/scall/tutorial/programming_dhall.md

 So, the type parameter `x` in `P x` will be actually set to `(Int, Int)` when `fmap_P` is applied.
 In addition, `postprocess2` needs to have the value of `b`.

-We conclude that it is sufficient to use `P2 (x, Int)` in the definition of the union type.
+We conclude that it is sufficient to use `P2 (x, Int)` in   the union type.

 This consideration shows that `P` can be defined as the Haskell code `data P x = P1 Int | P2 (x, Int)` or the Dhall equivalent: